15 Apps to Fix Blurry Photos

 As we’ve seen with most of these apps, the free version offers a good range of editing tools, and the paid version provides an extensive range of tools (so many tools!).

 There are the usual editing tools, and then some that caught my eye.
-You can add a tattoo layer so that you have tattoos appear on your body.
+You can add a tattoo layer so that you have tattoos appear on your body, or even add an oil painting filter.

 As for fixing a blurry image, you can apply the sharpening tool and then control the intensity and location.